hashicorp/design-system/wiki/Website-Media.md

 _Video assets (MP4, MOV, etc.) aren’t directly supported by markdown.
 For more details on how to include them, see the [markdown documentation](/wiki/Website-Markdown.md)._

-These steps are specific to Adobe After Effects and Premiere, with Adobe Media Encoder used for rendering.
+These steps focus on _rendering_ a video asset and are specific to the workflow between Adobe After Effects, Premiere, and Adobe Media Encoder.
 You will need to seek approval from your manager and request a license from IT to gain access to these applications.

-These steps focus on _rendering_ a video asset for use on the web using Adobe Media Encoder.
 More complex examples (creating a custom UI in After Effects, more in-depth editing, etc) are beyond the scope of this guide.

-1. Create your source video, for example, of an in-browser example or a Figma prototype; the most straightforward method is to [record your screen using Quicktime’s native screen recording feature](https://support.apple.com/en-gb/guide/quicktime-player/qtp97b08e666/mac).
+1. Create your source video, for example, of an in-browser experience or a Figma prototype; the most straightforward method is to [record your screen using Quicktime’s native screen recording feature](https://support.apple.com/en-gb/guide/quicktime-player/qtp97b08e666/mac).
 2. After launching Media Encoder, add your asset to the render queue.
     1. In After Effects, this can be done through the "Composition" menu by selecting "Add to Media Encoder Render Queue…" (Alt + Cmd + m).
     2. In Premiere, under the "File" menu, choose "Export -> Send to Adobe Media Encoder" (Cmd + Shift + m).